Senzing/rabbitmq-performance/README.md

 ## Overview

 RabbitMQ performs best when queues are shallow.
 At Senzing, we've observed severe bottlenecks when queues grow to 40M+ messages as RabbitMQ struggles to manage the index overhead.
-Use RabbitMQ as a **buffer**, not deep storage—if you need to queue hundreds of millions of messages, consider a system designed for that (e.g., NATS JetStream, Pulsar, or SQS).
+Use RabbitMQ as a **buffer**, not deep storage—if you need to queue hundreds of millions of messages, consider a system designed for that (e.g., NATS JetStream, Pulsar, or AWS SQS).

 ## Broker Configuration

 ### Consumer Timeout

 RabbitMQ's default `consumer_timeout` (30 minutes in recent versions) will close connections if a message takes too long to acknowledge.
-This can happen with huge entities or during PostgreSQL XID pauses.
+This can happen with huge entities.

 For Senzing workloads with variable processing times, increase or disable this limit:
 ```ini